 EPO in corona situation: EPO has just announced the extent to which EPO negotiations will take place in the corona situation.
-All EPO Oral hearings are scheduled until 17 April 2020.
-Time limits will be extended.
+All EPO hearings are postponed until 4 May 2020.
+Time limits will be extended, according last Corona Update from 16 April 2020.

 No oral proceedings before the Boards of Appeal

 In view of the pandemic spread of coronavirus, the Boards of Appeal will limit their judicial activity.
-According to the update of 23 March 2020, no oral proceedings before the Boards of Appeal will take place until 17 April 2020.
+According to the update of 16 March 2020, no hearings before the Boards of Appeal will take place until 30 April 2020.
 The parties concerned will be informed accordingly.
 Nevertheless, the Boards of Appeal will continue to issue written decisions, communications and summonses to oral proceedings, the EPO is currently planning.

 Just like the EPO, the European Patent and Trademark Office (EUIPO) today announced a further extension of the time limits until 1 May 2020, which applies to time limits for EU trademarks and designs.